influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/githubEventSource.md

 withServerCertPath(serverCertPath)
 ```

-DeprecatedServerCertPath refers the file that contains the cert.
+"DeprecatedServerCertPath refers the file that contains the cert."

 ### fn webhook.withServerKeyPath